After ostomy surgery

 Almost 100,000 people in Canada have an ostomy.
 An acquaintance, someone at work or even a neighbour may have an ostomy and you would never know unless they told you.
 People do not talk about their bowels or bladder, but we do!
 We are here to help and make your transition to living well with an ostomy easy.

 See our Living with an Ostomy section for more information about living a full life with an ostomy.
 Know that your ostomy should never hold you back.
-You are welcome to make an appointment to see an ET nurse at any time, whether you have just returned home from hospital or had your stoma for several decades.
+You are welcome to make an appointment to see a NSWOC at any time, whether you have just returned home from hospital or had your stoma for several decades.